Documentation

 4. Transfer ownership (bridge) — For some bridge actions, only the sender recorded on the transfer may act (e.g. share a transfer link by email when a sender is stored).

 Policy does not replace RBAC.
 You need a role that can call the route; then, for Drive operations, policy can allow or deny the specific action on the object.
+The same applies to bridge policy: RBAC must allow the route first.

 What applies where